Symmetry restoration in mean-field approaches: Approximate projection methods

 One should stress one important aspect of the Lipkin method, namely, when varying state $|\Phi\rangle$ that appears in the magic formula (\ref{eq:magic}) to obtain the variation-after-projection result, one should treat the Lipkin parameters $k_{m}$ as constants that do not undergo variation.
-Indeed, even if their values parametrically depend on $|\Phi\rangle$ through Eqs.~(\ref{eq:KLipkin-inverse}) and (\ref{eq:KLipkin-reduced2}), their role is to provide the best flattening of the final spectrum, so in principle, during variation they should be kept fixed and equal to the final variation-after-projection values.
-The algorithm that keeps them fixed at every iteration of the variation, and recalculates them after every step, yields the desired result once the convergence is reached.
+Indeed, even if their values parametrically depend on $|\Phi\rangle$ through {\Eqs}~(\ref{eq:KLipkin-reduced1})--(\ref{eq:KLipkin-inverse}), their role is to provide the best flattening of the final spectrum, so during the variation they should be kept fixed and equal to the final variation-after-projection values.
+For iterative solutions of self-consistent equations, the algorithm to achieve such a goal can easily be implemented.
+Indeed, it is enough to treat Lipkin parameters at every iteration as constants, and at the end of every iteration recalculate them using {\Eqs}~(\ref{eq:KLipkin-reduced1})--(\ref{eq:KLipkin-inverse}).
+Once the convergence is reached, such an algorithm yields the desired result.
+In the following sections, for specific cases we discuss solutions of {\Eqs}~(\ref{eq:KLipkin-reduced1})--(\ref{eq:KLipkin-inverse}).